erizov/Professor/semester_1/lecture_01_sorting_fundamentals/selection_sort/README.md

 4. Implement Selection Sort from scratch using only the function signature
 5. Modify Selection Sort to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Selection Sort for a specific use case (e.g., nearly sorted data)
+7. Optimize Selection Sort for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Selection Sort
-9. Compare Selection Sort performance with alternative algorithms on large datasets
+9. Compare Selection Sort capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)